-- Could be difficult for smaller than average or taller than average users
+- It can be difficult for smaller than average or taller than average users

 XRS 55 is a household name in every fitness lover’s house known for its excellent product design and branding value.

-The equipment comes with a 125lbs vinyl weight stack and has the potential to offer up to 330lbs of resistance, which is alluring for many buyers interested in experiencing challenging exercise levels.
+The equipment comes with a 125lbs vinyl weight stack and can offer up to 330lbs of resistance, which is alluring for many buyers interested in experiencing challenging exercise levels.

 The preciseness of the pulleys brings in greater smoothness to your movements.
 The product offers four foam leg developers, and the seats are comfortable to perform a range of exercises as it comes with an adjustability option and vinyl padding.